-Join Richard Peña and me in this live 90-minute class and discover the five things I’ve learned about the personal and professional craft of moviemaking.
+View the archive of my 90-minute class with Richard Peña and discover the Five Things I’ve Learned about the personal and professional craft of moviemaking.

 I was just lucky enough to grow up in New York City in the late 1970s and early 1980s.
 Perhaps that sounds strange to some—lucky, in that moment?
 Yes, I know, the city was grimy and scary and, at times, seemed on the verge of complete breakdown.
 Yet it was also bracingly alive, and in the midst of chaos, I encountered all walks of life, everywhere.
 All kinds of art and music, everywhere.
 All manner of behavior, all the time.
 My senses were overwhelmed.